A Letter from Tory

 Chairman, CEO, Designer, Tory Burch

-The Foundation’s logo, a sunflower, is based on a pendant Tory’s father had made for his mother and then passed down to her.
+The Foundation’s logo, a sunflower, is based on a pendant Tory’s father had made for her mother and then passed down to her.
 It is inscribed with the French saying: “Je t’aime un peu, beaucoup, passionnément,” which loosely translates as, “I love you a little, a lot, passionately.”